babelouest/ulfius/API.md

                           void * user_data);
 ```

-In the callback function definition, the variables `request` and `response` will be set by the framework, and the `user_data` variable will be assigned to the user_data defined in your endpoint list definition.
+In the callback function definition, the variables `request` and `response` will be initialized by the framework, and the `user_data` variable will be assigned to the user_data defined in your endpoint list definition.

 The request variable is defined as: